Site icon Texas Travel Talk

 2. Rosa’s Cafe

 Who loves Taco Tuesdays?
-If you’re new to Texas, you may not know about Rosa’s Taco Tuesday.
+If you’re new to Texas, you may not be familiar with Rosa’s Taco Tuesday.
 If you love tacos, wait for Tuesday when they offer their taco special.
 Rosa’s Cafe serves breakfast tacos and burritos from 8 am to 12 noon daily except Sundays.

 Location: 18451 I-35W, Northlake, TX.
 Next door to the Texas Roadhouse.
 Opens at 6:30 am – 10 pm.